 This is usually not a problem on SCTs, because the focus can be moved through a very large range of positions.
 It is often a problem on refractors and reflectors, and could be a problem on an SCT if you have added additional accessories (such as external focusers or filter wheels) that add more distance to the light path.

 If you need to get the camera farther from the telescope to achieve focus, the solution is extension tubes.
 If you carefully hand-hold an eyepiece or camera in free space behind the telescope, looking for the point of focus, you should be able experimentally determine approximately how much extra distance you need to add.
-Usually you will find you need 50 to 100 mm.
+Usually you will find you need 50 to 100 mm2-4 inches.
 You then add an extension tube of the appropriate length, and you will be able to achieve focus.
 An extension tube is just a hollow metal tube, containing no optics, with appropriate fittings to go in the telescope’s eyepiece holder and accept the camera connection at the other end.
 The camera end of the extension tube might, itself, have an eyepiece hole and set screw, or it might end in a T-Mount thread, allowing direct connection to the camera.

 If you need to get the camera closer to the telescope to achieve focus, you may have a problem.
 You might be able to use fewer, or thinner, intervening accessories; or you may have to abandon the approach and try something different.